July 28, 2011

 complete the requirements for a high school diploma.

-These older students are not eligible for placement in a DAEP or a JJAEP.
-If a student admitted under this discretionary authority engages in conduct that would require such placement for a student under age 21, the district shall revoke admission of the student into the public schools of the district.
+eligible for placement in a DAEP or a JJAEP.
+If a student admitted under this discretionary authority engages in

-An older student admitted under
+If a student admitted under this

 Address Confidentiality Program

-The Address Confidentiality Program (ACP) is mandated by Subchapter C, Chapter 56, Texas Code of Criminal Procedure.
-The rules of the Attorney General regarding the program are in 1 T.A.C.
-Chapter 61.
-[42]
+Confidentiality Program (ACP) is mandated by Subchapter C, Chapter 56, Texas Code

 III.
 Enrollment